benjaminheath238/Neutron/README.md

 ## Licensing

-This software is licensed under the MIT license the definition of which can be found in the [LICENSE](LICENSE).
+This library is licensed under the MIT license the definition of which can be found in the [LICENSE](LICENSE) file.